When Purple Perceived Only at Fixation: A Fixation and Distance-Dependent Color Illusion

 Ho does this (likely) works?

-First, a classic color contrast effect, which would explain why the periphery structures show up in blueish, second, the reception of purple as a non-spectral color that is created exclusively through the combinet stimulation of red and blue receptors, and third, the biological distribution of the light receptors, especially the absence of blue receptors in the center of the fovea.
+First, a classic color contrast effect, which would explain why the periphery structures show up in blueish, second, the reception of purple as a non-spectral color that is created exclusively through the combinet stimulation of red and blue receptors, and third, the center of our vision is less sensitive to blue light.
 The combination of these three effects aligns with the perception of the optical illusion which only occurs reliably in a narrowly limited color space and is clearly dependent on the viewing distance.